SharpeRAD/Cake.WebDeploy/README.md

 ## Referencing

-Cake.WebDeploy is avaiable as a nuget package from the package manager console:
+Cake.WebDeploy is available as a nuget package from the package manager console:

 ```csharp
 Install-Package Cake.WebDeploy